Don Massengale

-Career
+Early life and amateur career

 Massengale was born in Jacksboro, Texas.
+He had a younger brother, Rik, who played 13 years on the PGA Tour.

-He won the 1958 Texas Amateur Championship.
-He played collegiately at Texas Christian University and turned pro in 1960.
+Massengale won the 1958 Texas Amateur Championship.
+He played collegiately at Texas Christian University.

+Professional career

-Massengale's two wins on the PGA Tour came in 1966 and he finished that year 26th on the money list.
+In 1960, Massengale turned pro.
+His two wins on the PGA Tour came in 1966 and he finished that year 26th on the money list.
 He finished among the top-60 money winners on the PGA Tour in 1962, 1966 and 1967.
 His best finish in a major was a 2nd at the 1967 PGA Championship where he lost to Don January in an 18-hole playoff (69-71).

 Massengale worked as a club pro in the Houston area in his 40s – between his PGA Tour and Senior PGA Tour careers.
-He won twice on the Senior PGA Tour (now Champions Tour), the 1990 Greater Grand Rapids Open and the 1992 Royal Caribbean Classic.
+He won twice on the Senior PGA Tour the 1990 Greater Grand Rapids Open and the 1992 Royal Caribbean Classic.

+Personal life

-Massengale and wife Judy had two sons, Donnie and Mark, both of whom are golf teaching professionals.
-He also had a younger brother, Rik, who played 13 years on the PGA Tour.
+Massengale and wife Judy had two sons: Donnie and Mark.
+Both of them are golf teaching professionals.

 Massengale died of a heart attack in Conroe, Texas.